Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 </figure>

 There are essentially three main steps to running the WRF Preprocessing System:
-  1. Define a model coarse domain and any nested domains with `geogrid.exe`.
+  1. Define a model coarse domain and any nested domains with `geogrid.exe`
-  2. Extract meteorological fields from GRIB data sets for the simulation period with `ungrib.exe`.
+  2. Extract meteorological fields from GRIB data sets for the simulation period with `ungrib.exe`
-  3. Horizontally interpolate meteorological fields to the model domains with `metgrid.exe`.
+  3. Horizontally interpolate meteorological fields to the model domains with `metgrid.exe`

 Here, I have listed `ungrib.exe` workflow first, and then `geogrid.exe`.
 These are parallel processes and the order doesn't matter.